 Being a small town, Biscoe - Star does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Biscoe - Star who are college-educated is close to the national average for all communities of 21.84%: 18.91% of the adults in Biscoe - Star have a bachelor's degree or advanced degree.
+In terms of college education, Biscoe - Star is nearly on par with the US average for all cities of 21.84%: 18.91% of adults 25 and older in Biscoe - Star have a bachelor's degree or advanced degree.

 The per capita income in Biscoe - Star in 2022 was $23,519, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $94,076 for a family of four.
 However, Biscoe - Star contains both very wealthy and poor people as well.